Congregation Beth El–Keser Israel

 To volunteer, contact the office at office@beki.org or by phone at 203.389.2108 x114.

 • Administration – Members are needed to serve on the work-groups, committees and board that steward and administer the congregation.
-Membership recruitment and retention, financial management, library services, ritual oversight are among the many areas that require eager and willing volunteers.
+Membership recruitment and retention, financial management, library services, and the Gallery are among the many areas that require eager and willing volunteers.

 • Building & Grounds Care, Maintenance and Renovation – The 32,000 square-foot building, built in 1959 and 1964, requires a great deal of attention, as does the grounds on which it stands.
-Skilled and unskilled volunteers are needed for every aspect of building management and operation, from planning renovations to raking leaves.
+Skilled and unskilled volunteers are needed for every aspect of building management and operation, from planning renovations to weeding flower beds.

 • Green Team: Conservation & EnvironmentConservation, Environmental Awareness, Energy Efficiency, Recycling and related concerns are addressed by a concerned work-group, the Green Team.

 • Daily Minyan Participation – Adult Jews are needed to form the quorem for daily morning, afternoon and evening services, and other adults and children are needed to help strengthen the community and fellowship every day of the year.
-A schedule of Daily & Festival Services describes the time and style of the tefila.
 Captains are needed to help organize daily services.

-• Master Chefs, Vegetable Choppers & Shoppers – Cooks, cleaners, shoppers and organizers are needed to participate in the four Qiddush Preparation Teams managed by the Qiddush Committee, and the same is needed for the Benei Mitzva Qiddush Committee.
-On most Shabbatot and festivals, the Congregation provides an extended qiddush presentation following the musaf services.
+• Master Chefs, Vegetable Choppers & Shoppers – Cooks, cleaners, shoppers and organizers are needed to participate in the four Kiddush Preparation Teams managed by the Kiddush Committee, and the same is needed for the Benei Mitzva Kiddush Committee.
+On most Shabbatot and festivals, the Congregation provides an extended Kiddush presentation following the musaf services.
 Sponsors are needed as well.

 • Children’s Program Leaders – Children’s Shabbat programs are held every Shabbat and are led by members.
 Program leaders and participants are always needed.
 Shabbat and festival children’s programs are organized by a rotation schedule of children’s program leaders.

-• Hesed Committee – The Hesed Committee provides help to BEKI members and neighbors during times of transition and temporary need.
-The Committee provides meals to families welcoming a newborn into the home and to those recovering from a temporary disability.
+• Hesed Committee – The Hesed Committee provides help to BEKI members during times of temporary need.
+A large team of voluteers provides meals to families welcoming a newborn into the home.
 In addition, volunteers make occasional calls to BEKI members who may benefit from contact on account of illness or isolation.
 The Committee also provides meals to families during the shiva mourning period.

 History of Completed Service Projects